DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 ### Evaluate the Trained Network:

-Here, for traditional projects you will get a pixel distance metric and you should inspect the indivudal frames:
+Here, for traditional projects you will get a pixel distance metric and you should inspect the individual frames:
 ```python
 deeplabcut.evaluate_network(config_path, plotting = True)
 ```